fengguibin/GBException/README.md

 # GBException
-Capture the app crash information, popup hint user, will collapse information sent to the server.
 GBException is used to capture the app crash information, pop-up prompt the user, will collapse information sent to the server.

 ## How To Use In Self Projects